forrestjgq/lsp/thread/pwpt/pthread5.md

 int pthread_key_delete (pthread_key_t key);
 ```

 A thread-specific data key is represented in your program by a variable of type `pthread_key_t`.
 Like most Pthreads types, `pthread_key_t` is opaque and you should never make any assumptions about the structure or content.
-The easiest way to create a thread-specific data key is to call `pthread_key_create` before any threads try to use the key, for example early in the program's main function.
+The easiest way to create a thread-specific data key is to call `pthread_key_create` before any threads try to use the key, for example early in the program's `main` function.

 If you need to create a thread-specific data key later, you have to ensure that `pthread_key_create` is called only once for each `pthread_key_t` variable.
 That's because if you create a key twice, you are really creating two different keys.
 The second key will overwrite the first, which will be lost forever along with the values any threads might have set for the first key.

-When you can't add code to main, the easiest way to ensure that a thread-specific data key is created only once is to use `pthread_once`, the one-time initialization function, as shown in the following program, `tsd_once.c`.
+When you can't add code to `main`, the easiest way to ensure that a thread-specific data key is created only once is to use `pthread_once`, the one-time initialization function, as shown in the following program, `tsd_once.c`.

 [8-11] The `tsd_t` structure is used to contain per-thread data.
 Each thread allocates a private `tsd_t` structure, and stores a pointer to that structure as its value for the thread-specific data key `tsd_key`.
 The `thread_id` member holds the thread's identifier (`pthread_t`), and the string member holds the pointer to a "name" string for the thread.
 The variable `tsd_key` holds the thread-specific data key used to access the `tsd_t` structures.

 [20-28] One-time initialization (`pthread_once`) is used to ensure that the key `tsd_key` is created before the first access.

 [34-57] The threads begin in the thread start function `thread_routine`.
-The argument (arg) is a pointer to a character string naming the thread.
+The argument (`arg`) is a pointer to a character string naming the thread.
 Each thread calls `pthread_once` to ensure that the thread-specific data key has been created.
-The thread then allocates a `tsd_t` structure, initializes the `thread_id` member with the thread's identifier, and copies its argument to the string member.
+The thread then allocates a `tsd_t` structure, initializes the `thread_id` member with the thread's identifier, and copies its argument to the `string` member.

 The thread gets the current thread-specific data value by calling `pthread_getspecific`, and prints a message using the thread's name.
 It then sleeps for a few seconds and prints another message to demonstrate that the thread-specific data value remains the same, even though another thread has assigned a different `tsd_t` structure address to the same thread-specific data key.